 Governors believe that commerce is the engine of economic development and job creation.
 Many cylinders power this complex engine, including, but not limited to, capital access, trade and investment, taxation and regulation, research and development and innovation, and collaborations between private firms, academic institutions, federal research laboratories, and the public sector.

-The U.S. economy is the collection of metropolitan and non-metropolitan economies interconnected among the states and territories within their geographic borders and, in many cases, regionally.
-Rural communities are both within, adjacent to, and independent of metropolitan regions.
+The U.S. economy is the collection of urban, suburban and rural economies interconnected among the states and territories within their geographic borders and, in many cases, regionally.
 Governors also recognize and respect the sovereignty of Indian tribal governments and support economic advancements and independence for tribes.

 Governors recognize that the global marketplace presents both challenges and opportunities for commerce, and affirm that observance of the following guiding principles in federal laws, regulations, and practices can support our nation’s economic growth and prosperity.

 - A strong federal-state partnership can help foster collaborations between traditional and non-traditional parties to develop commerce strategies that power national economic growth.

 - Commerce strategies should produce significant, measurable economic gains for the country through jobs, productivity, income, exports, imports, and international investment.

 - The most effective federal programs provide states with necessary flexibility to address their unique needs and competitive advantages, not a “one-size-fits-all” approach.

 1.2.2 Entrepreneurship and Innovation

 - The United States must continue to invest in and conduct basic and applied research, translate that research into technological innovations, and spark economic growth through the commercialization of those innovations.